TEDxTUM/TEDx-YTT/README.md

 ```python
 df.set_index(['Date', 'Metric'], inplace=True)
 ```
-You can then slice the dataframe by addressing the column by its name though `df.name`.
+You can then slice the dataframe by addressing the column by its name through `df.name`.
 If, for instance, you want to slice the `Views` column, this would be:
 ```python